80th Flying Training Wing

 The 80th Flying Training Wing is a wing of the United States Air Force based out of Sheppard Air Force Base in Wichita Falls, Texas.

 The 80th FTW is home of the Euro-NATO Joint Jet Pilot Training (ENJJPT) Program.
-ENJJPT, established in the spirit of the North Atlantic Treaty Organization (NATO), is the world's only multi-nationally manned and managed flying training program chartered to produce combat pilots for NATO.
+ENJJPT, established in the spirit of the North Atlantic Treaty Organization (NATO), is the world's only multi-nationally crewed and managed flying training program chartered to produce combat pilots for NATO.